Diagnostic Medical Sonography

 Who do I contact if I have questions?

 For a faster response including general and admission questions or to speak with

 our program advisor, please email us first before attempting to call our department.

 Email us at: email@example.com.

-How is the Bachelor’s program transitioning from a certificate program?
+What is the difference between the Bachelor's DMS program at the cardiac certificate program?

 How long are the programs?